amarula/dyndesign/docs/class_builder.md

 ### Components Added by Default

-In the example below, if the Base class is built with "optionA" set to True, the "A" class is injected in "self.comp", otherwise the Default class is injected.
+In the example below, if the Base class is built with "optionA" set to True, an instance of "A" is injected in "self.comp", otherwise an instance of the Default class is injected.

 ``` py
 class Configurator: